ddev/ddev/docs/content/users/quickstart.md

     #### Configuring Laravel

     The default `vite.config.js` will not yet work with our DDEV environment.
-Lets start by installing the vite and laravel-vite-plugin
+Lets start by installing the Vite and laravel-vite-plugin
     ```
     ddev npm i -D laravel-vite-plugin vite
     ```